brdw/endless/README.md

 $ curl -X POST http://localhost:5000/users/adrian/ -H "Content-type: application/json" -d '{"name":"adrian", "title":"mobileengineer"}'

 If your data is echoed back to you, it's stored and immediately accessible via those same urls in your browser.
 Since these are 'top level' collections they are special and play a special part in the sharding scheme in the data store.
-We call these 'Root Collections' and they are not iterable.
-However once an object is in a 'Root Collection' it can have sub collections that are iterable.
+We call these Root Collections because they play a part in intial sharding and consequently they are not iterable.
+However once an object is in a 'Root Collection' it can have Sub Collections that are iterable.
 So let's setup some friends.

 ## Creating Sub Collections and Objects